 Levels of development which can be done without planning approval

-For the definition of ‘development’ please refer to the bottom of this page.
+All development requires planning approval (for the definition of 'development' please refer to the bottom of this page).
+There are two types of planning approval:

 Click on the house below to activate